gazebosim/sdf_tutorials/composition/legacy_behavior.md

-  1. For a URI that begins with a user defined prefix, such as `model://`, `libsdformat` lets users specify a custom prefix and a corresponding set of directories to be searched when a URI with the custom prefix is found.
+  1. For a URI that begins with a user defined prefix, such as `model://`, `libsdformat` lets users specify a custom prefix and a corresponding set of paths to be searched when a URI with the custom prefix is found.

   1. `libsdformat` treats the URI as a directory path and proceeds to search for it within its installation `share` path.